 Lish Public Health & Coronavirus Information

-Lish is open for catering orders.
+Lish is open for orders.

 Lish meals help to keep your office safe.
 Our deliveries:

 - Reflect King County Health Department, OSHA, and CDC best practices to reduce the spread of COVID-19.